7 Risk Assessment

 The SSDs are assumed to follow a log-normal distribution and are thus parametrized in terms of their mean and standard deviations (ssd_acute_mu/sigma and ssd_chronic_mu/sigma parameters in Table 3.2).

-Risk estimates are computed both at the level of individual chemicals and at the level of their associated TMoA.
+Probabilistic risk estimates are computed both at the level of individual chemicals and at the level of their associated TMoA.
 This dual perspective enables the identification of both compound-specific risks and mode-of-action-level cumulative effects.
-To obtain the overall risk, ERAHUMED combines the risks associated with each TMoA under the assumption of statistical independence, following the approach described in (Amador Crespo et al. 2024).
-Specifically, the overall PAF is computed as:
+To obtain the overall risk, ERAHUMED combines the risks associated with each TMoA assuming concentration addition.
+Finally, the overall PAF is computed as follows, assuming effect addition:

 \[ \text{msPAF} = 1 - \prod _i (1-\text{PAF}_i) \tag{7.1}\]